navanchauhan/Automated-USB-Hacking/README.md

 # What Can It Do ?
 It can sniff out all your saved passwords (sniffed passwords = Google Passwords) It sniffs out your entire search history

+# Requirements
+Wherever you have extracted the files make a new folder named "Files"